LolloDev5123/nhos-llserver/README.md

 ## Donate

-Feel free to donate a few Satoshis using your Lighning Wallet ⚡ :smile:
+Feel free to donate a few Satoshi using your Lighning Wallet ⚡ :smile:

 [![sathoshis](https://img.shields.io/badge/Donate-Satoshi%20%E2%9A%A1-blueviolet)](https://totakaro.github.io/donate)